What is the Import Export Code (IEC)?

 Import Export Code (also known as IEC) is a 10 digit identification number that is issued by the DGFT (Director General of Foreign Trade), Department of Commerce, Government of India.
 It is also known as Importer Exporter Code.
 It is mandatory for companies and businesses to obtain this code to start a business that deals with import and export in the Indian Territory.
 It is not possible to deal with export or import business without this code.

 There are certain processes and conditions that you need to fulfill in order to obtain the Import Export Code.
 You also need to adhere to certain regulations.
 Once you fulfill the conditions, you can get the IEC code from the DGFT offices.
 It has several regional offices throughout the country.

 You can get it from the nearest zonal or regional office.
 We have covered this topic in the past about how to apply for IEC code and what are the documents that are required for the application.
 Here we compile the information in brief.

 In order to apply and get the Import Export Code in India, there are certain processes to follow.
 Every applicant must follow these steps.

-- You need to get the application form for IEC.
-It is available online from DGFT website.
+- You need to fill the application form for IEC online on the DGFT website.